 Before you head into surgery, Doctor Bernard will draw on your skin with a marker.
 You will stand upright in the anaesthetic bay.
 He draws the markings while you are standing because when you lie down on the operating table, gravity changes everything.
 He will mark the excess skin on your front, back and sides.

-A belt lipectomy is performed with full sedation.
+A belt lipectomy is performed with a general anaesthetic.
 There will be no pain, memory or sensation during your surgery The anaesthetist will administer drugs through an IV.
 You will begin to feel relaxed and sleepy.
 A breathing tube will be inserted once you are asleep.
 Once you are sedated and intubated, your surgery will begin.
 A highly trained anaesthetist will watch over you the whole time.
 They will monitor your vitals to ensure your safety.

 Doctor Bernard will operate on your backside first.
 You will be positioned on your tummy, lying face down.
 Later, you will be turned over to access the front of your abdomen.